 As you know my son is obsessed with vehicles and his aircraft passion seems to have gone skywards in recent weeks – probably a result of our visit to the local airfield and to the Air Tattoo at Fairford.
-He watched a TV programme on the Discovery Channel awhile ago with Daddy P, and since then he’s always talking about Super Guppy’s.
+He watched a TV programme on the Discovery Channel a while ago with Daddy P, and since then he’s always talking about Super Guppy’s.
 I had no idea what it was, let alone what it looked like!
-Anyway, Daddy P had been surfing the net and he’d discovered an event on last Sunday that he thought Monkey would like – we would be meeting a Super Guppy.
-Not any old Super Guppy, but the self, same Super Guppy that Monkey had seen on the TV programme.
+Anyway, Daddy P had been surfing the net and he’d discovered an event last Sunday that he thought my son would like – we would be meeting a Super Guppy.
+Not any old Super Guppy, but the self, same Super Guppy that he had seen on the TV programme.

 You can imagine how excited a certain little boy was as we made our way to Bruntingthorpe for their Cold War Jets Open Day.
 They only have 2 a year, so we were very lucky.
 There were a number of static displays and also a number of aircraft that would be running down the long runway (they don’t take off – too expensive to run).